DanielTamkin/evergreen/README.md

 # evergreen
-a Material Design ghost theme, with a possible eCommerce touch
+a Material Design ghost theme, with an eCommerce touch